 When students follow this process from start to finish, they’re supported by a framework that’s designed to produce robust solutions.
 And when you help them practice it, they develop a durable habit that will let them solve complex problems in the classroom and beyond.

 What comes after creating solutions?
 Reflecting on our work.
-So next time we’ll discuss the value of self- and peer-assessment, and explore some tools for supporting it in the classroom and online.
+So for Day 5 we’ll discuss the value of self- and peer-assessment, and explore some tools for supporting it in the classroom and online.
 To try these approaches in your classroom starting today, sign up for a free trial of the Exemplars Library.
 You can also request a quote or speak to us about your needs—or support your teachers’ skills through Exemplars professional development.